mslavan/room-booking-app/README.md

 - The API endpoints are documented using Swagger.
 - Access the Swagger documentation by navigating to `http://localhost:3000/api-docs` after starting the application.

+## To-Do List

+1. **Cover Unit Tests for Services/Controllers:**
+   - Write comprehensive unit tests to ensure the reliability of services and controllers.

+2. **Add Caching Mechanism for Room Availability:**
+   - Implement a caching mechanism to enhance performance.
+   - Update the cache whenever a reservation is made or canceled.

+3. **Prepare Migrations for Existing Models:**
+   - Create database migrations to manage changes in the database schema.
+   - Ensure smooth updates to the database as the application evolves.

+4. **Add Database Diagram:**
+   - Create a visual representation of the database schema to provide an overview of relationships between entities.

+5. **Add Indexes (At Scale):**
+   - Optimize database performance by adding appropriate indexes, considering scalability.

+6. **Add Pagination:**
+   - Implement pagination for large sets of data to enhance user experience and reduce resource consumption.

+7. **Implement Authorization:**
+   - Enhance security by implementing an authorization mechanism.
+   - Restrict certain actions to authenticated and authorized users.

 ## Contributing

 If you would like to contribute to the development of this application, please follow the [contribution guidelines](CONTRIBUTING.md).